 Learn how to make mac and cheese without milk; it's creamy, delicious, easy, and ready in about 15 minutes.
 Comfort food at its best!

-Do you crave macaroni, but you don’t have any milk left?
-Don’t worry about it!
-This Mac and Cheese without Milk recipe is just as tasty and creamy without any milk at all.
+Do you crave macaroni, but you don't have any milk left?
+Don't worry about it!
+This Mac and Cheese without Milk recipe is just as tasty and you can have the same creamy consistency without any milk at all.

 Why do we all love this recipe?